Enhanced-FQL($\lambda$), an Efficient and Interpretable RL with novel Fuzzy Eligibility Traces and Segmented Experience Replay: INTRODUCTION

-The key contributions of this paper are summarized as: \textbf{(I)} As a novel Fuzzy--RL framework, we introduce the first integration of Fuzzified Bellman Equation (FBE) with a novel fuzzy eligibility traces, TD($\lambda$), and a segmented experience replay, enabling multi-step credit assignment and efficient value propagation across continuous state-action spaces. \textbf{(II)} By replacing deep neural networks with a structured fuzzy rule base, our method eliminates the need for complex architecture design and extensive hyperparameter tuning, drastically reducing the number of learnable parameters while maintaining approximation capability. \textbf{(III)} The smooth interpolation properties of the fuzzy inference system provide built-in robustness to input noise and sensor uncertainties, addressing a key limitation of neural network policies in safety-critical applications. \textbf{(IV)} A contraction mapping-based analysis of the proposed fuzzified Bellman operator is provided, ensuring convergence of the learning process and achieving the suboptimal policy.
+The key contributions of this paper are summarized as: \textbf{(I)} We integrate the Fuzzified Bellman Equation (FBE) with fuzzy eligibility traces and segmented experience replay, enabling multi-step credit assignment within a continuous fuzzy state--action representation. \textbf{(II)} We formulate an interpretable rule-based alternative to neural function approximation for moderate-scale continuous-control problems. \textbf{(III)} We provide a contraction-based analysis of the proposed fuzzified Bellman operator, establishing convergence of the learning process and achieving the suboptimal policy. \textbf{(IV)} We validate the method on the Cart--Pole benchmark against $n$-step fuzzy Q-learning, fuzzy SARSA($\lambda$), and a DDPG baseline.